Linda K Sienkiewicz

 July 13, 2015 By Linda K Sienkiewicz

 The other day, my seven-year old granddaughter and I made critters out of sea shells.
 She did the designing and I handled the hot glue gun.
-I had to do my best to interpret her visions.
-I learned she’s particular.
+I tried to do my best to interpret her visions but I learned she’s particular.
 She didn’t want anything too crazy or make believe.
 No putting eyes on any old shell.
 I’d show her something and she would laugh and say, “Oh, Nana,” as you would say to a silly child, “Not like that.”

 peacock tail